hsgg/1-node-supercomputer/2022/blog-20220507-mentoring-students.md

    you only care about their correctness and maybe the performance.
 Only after switching into science mode, you work to get scientifically useful results.

+4. In another similar spirit as the previous point[^3], students tend to want to model the full complexity all at once.
+I've certainly fallen into this trap as well: always work with observed quantities, always do the full redshift evolution, always incorporate redshift-space distortions, always include this effect and that effect...

+   However, to gain understanding of the physics involved and how important each effect is, each effect needs to be isolated.
+And that means, you need to do a lot of simulations or calculations that do not include ALL of the effects.

+   Indeed, in order to make progress and develop understanding, you generally want to change just one thing at a time (which is hard to do when you do the full modeling every time, because physical quantities tend to be correlated).

 4. Students are hesitant to write anything before they know the full answer.
    OK, I'm not surprised by this.
 The written word carries some weight with it.
    However, if you are unsure, just state that in the notes.
 Writing notes